Hotel Bossert

-The Hotel Bossert is a historic hotel in Brooklyn, New York.
+The Hotel Bossert is a former hotel in the Brooklyn Heights neighborhood of Brooklyn in New York City.
 Opened in 1909, it was bought by the Jehovah's Witnesses in 1983 and used by them until 2012, when it was sold for conversion back to a hotel.
-The conversion work has stalled multiple times since then.
+The conversion work has stalled multiple times since then and the hotel has remained vacant.
+It is owned by SomeraRoad, which plans to convert the building into residences, as of 2025.

 The Bossert was once known as "the Waldorf-Astoria of Brooklyn".
 It was the site of the celebration of the Brooklyn Dodgers' only World Series championship.

-History

 Early years

 The hotel was built in 1909 by Louis Bossert, a Brooklyn lumber magnate, at 98 Montague Street in Brooklyn Heights.
 It had an Italian Renaissance Revival-style exterior.
-It was designed as an apartment hotel.
+It was designed as an apartment hotel and originally had 375 hotel rooms.
 The architects were Helmle & Huberty.

 During the 1920s, the Hotel Bossert was known for its Marine Roof, a two-level restaurant on the roof of the 14-story building that provided diners with a commanding view of Manhattan.
 Popular bandleader Freddy Martin initially gained popularity through a lengthy stint performing at the Marine Roof in the early 1930s.
 Some of his earliest commercial recordings, which pioneered the 'tenor band' style of sweet dance music, were credited only as the 'Hotel Bossert Orchestra'.

-The hotel drew some attention in November, 1945, when Charles Armijo Woodruff, the 11th Governor of American Samoa, committed suicide by hanging himself in his room there.
+The hotel drew some attention in November 1945, when Charles Armijo Woodruff, the 11th Governor of American Samoa, committed suicide by hanging himself in his room there.
 Just one month later, former Congressman Thomas F. Magner also died in the hotel.

 In the 1950s, the Bossert was the home of several Brooklyn Dodger players.
 Following the Brooklyn Dodgers' win over the New York Yankees in the 1955 World Series, Dodgers fans gathered in the Bossert lobby and serenaded Dodgers' manager Walter Alston with "For He's a Jolly Good Fellow".